chainchopper/FATBOY/README.md

 ## 🏁 Getting Started

-You can run Fat Boy in two ways: locally for development or via Docker for a production-like environment.
+You can run Fanalogy in two ways: locally for development or via Docker for a production-like environment.

 ### 🐳 Method 1: Running with Docker (Recommended)